Common questions

 amica will give refunds in accordance with statutory requirements and other limited circumstances.
 We don’t offer “change of mind” refunds.

-If you’d like to request a refund, contact us using our chat service, askamica or email us at: amica@lsc.sa.gov.au within 30 days of your payment.
+If you’d like to request a refund, contact us at: amica@lsc.sa.gov.au within 30 days of your payment.
 Please make sure to include a copy of your receipt and an explanation of why you are requesting a refund.

 We will review your refund request and let you know the outcome directly.
 If a refund is approved, then it will usually be processed within 14 days.